-Housing space, dwelling, mobile home or apartment shall mean and include the portion of a structure rented or offered for rent for living and dwelling purposes to one individual or family unit together with all privileges, services furnishings, furniture, equipment, facilities, parking and garage facilities (whether optional or mandatory), and improvements connected with the use or occupancy of such portion of the property.
-Included are any building, structure, mobile home, or land used as a mobile home park, rented or offered for rent to one or more tenant or family units.
-Exempt from this Chapter are: motels, hotels and similar type buildings; bed and breakfast facilities; questhouses; commercial buildings with regards to commercial rentals; and housing structures owner occupied with two (2) units or less rental units.
-Housing units newly constructed and rented for the first time are exempted, with regards to tenant's first year rental.
+Housing space, dwelling, mobile home or apartment shall mean an include the portion of a structure rented or offered for rent for living and dwelling purposes to one individual or family unit together with all privileges, services, furnishings, furniture, equipment, facilities, parking and garage facilities (whether optional or mandatory), and improvements connected with the use or occupancy of such portion of the property.
+Included are any buildings, structures, mobile homes, or land used as a mobile home park, rented or offered for rent to one or more tenants or family units.
+Exempt from this Chapter are; motels, hotels and similar type buildings; bed and breakfast facilities, questhouses; commercial buildings with regard to commercial rentals; owner-occupied with four units or less rental units; single family structures and housing structures in general with four rental units or less.
+Housing units newly constructed and rented for the first time are exempt, with regards to tenant's first year rental.
 That is the initial rent may be determined by the landlord but all subsequent rents will be subject to the provisions of this Chapter, subject further to any State Statute such as N.J.S.A.
 2A:42-84.2, which may provide a temporary exemption for newly constructed multiple dwellings.
 Further exemption may exist by the preemption by Federal and State Statutes regulating residential rents such as, but not limited to, dwellings owned by HUD, financed under federal programs and subject to regulations promulgated by the Department of Housing and Urban Development, and housing regulated and provided under the New Jersey Housing Finance Agency Law of 1967.
 (N.J.S.A.
-55:14J)
+55:14J).
+Condominiums and Cooperative units in any particular complex where there are five units or more owned by the same owner, those five units or more shall not be exempt from Rent Control.
+(Ord.
+13-33)